Yael-Hasson/Data-Analyst-Portfolio/README.md

 This dashboard transformed sales reporting from a manual, time-consuming process into an automated, strategic decision-making tool, providing valuable insights across products, customers, and regions.

-### 📊 CTV Sales Dashboard Automation
+### 📊 Fire TV Sales Dashboard Automation

 **Problem:**
-The CTV Sales team relied on a manual Excel-based tracker that was time-consuming, error-prone, and lacked scalability.
+The Fire TV Sales team relied on a manual Excel-based tracker that was time-consuming, error-prone, and lacked scalability.
 As the business expanded across multiple regions and sales channels, tracking performance metrics like sales, Share of Business (SOB), Week over Week (WoW) and Quarterly Guidance (QG) became increasingly difficult, delaying critical decision-making.

 **Goal:**
-Automate the CTV (Connected TV) Sales reporting process by replacing the manual Excel-based tracker with a scalable BI dashboard that integrates online and offline sales data, improves accuracy, and enables real-time tracking of key metrics like sales performance, Return on Equity (ROE), and Quarterly Guidance (QG) forecasts.
+Automate the Fire TV Sales reporting process by replacing the manual Excel-based tracker with a scalable BI dashboard that integrates online and offline sales data, improves accuracy, and enables real-time tracking of key metrics like sales performance, Return on Equity (ROE), and Quarterly Guidance (QG) forecasts.

 **Description:**
 The legacy Excel-based reporting system was time-consuming, prone to errors, and unable to track new programs, countries, and sales channels.
-With multiple launches on the horizon, the CTV Sales team needed an automated, scalable solution to track sales performance effectively.
+With multiple launches on the horizon, the Fire TV Sales team needed an automated, scalable solution to track sales performance effectively.

 This project focused on eliminating manual data entry, integrating multiple data sources, and ensuring accurate sales tracking across different brands and regions.
 The dashboard has now been successfully expanded to India, the US, and Japan, proving its scalability and effectiveness.